-A mini facelift is a less invasive procedure compared to the traditional facelift, and a more commonly performed procedure.
+A mini facelift is a less invasive procedure compared to the traditional facelift and a more commonly performed procedure.
 This mini facelift technique was pioneered by surgeons in Belgium and is suitable for men and women in their 40s onwards.
 A mini facelift addresses the loss of definition, wrinkles and sagging skin on the lower third of the face.
-The procedure is performed to restore definition and tightens remaining tissues of the cheeks and jowls for a more youthful and refreshed appearance.
+The procedure is performed to restore definition and tightens the remaining tissues of the cheeks and jowls for a more youthful and refreshed appearance.

 Who is a good candidate for a mini facelift?

 The mini facelift is popular among both women and men and is ideal for people who have minimal issues on the face and neck area and do not expect to see drastic changes.
 Ideally, people aged between 40 to 60 years of age have loose skin on the face and neck but with good skin elasticity.
 You must have a strong bone structure and opt for a mini facelift to achieve better results.

 The procedure is performed under local anaesthesia for a patient’s comfort and also allows the jaw to relax naturally, allowing the surgeon to perform with precision.
 The surgeon makes incisions in front of both ears, extending them to either the hairline or earlobes.
 The incision is usually shorter compared to the traditional facelift.